Once you have established you need to make an application to the Building Control Service you are faced with which type of application to make.

 A Full Plans Application should include a completed application form, a location plan, accurate drawings clearly showing the proposed works, a clear and concise construction specification, any other information relevant to the works such as structural or thermal calculations and the appropriate fee.

-This letter will provide the details of the assigned case officer who should be contacted upon commencement of the works so that the proposals can be discussed and methods of compliance for your project can be agreed.
+This letter will provide the details of the assigned case officer who should be contacted upon commencement of the works.

 Should any defects be identified these will need to be put right before the department can issue a Regularisation Certificate.